 Financing

-Which product offers better customization for financial reporting?
+Which product offers better inventory management capabilities?

 What are the advantages of QuickBooks Online?